logo

 image

-Enter Michel Schulman, a renowned Degas expert who’s helped authenticate 1,750 works by the French Impressionist.
+Enter Michel Schulman, a renowned Degas expert who’s helped authenticate 1,750 works by the French Impressionists.
 With an exhaustive analysis of pigments, X-rays, and photographs, Schulman’s team verified the drawing as Degas’ long-lost Éloge du maquillage (In praise of cosmetics).
 This brothel scene, created in 1876, had been missing for decades, and its rediscovery sent shockwaves through the art world.

 SHARE THIS ARTICLE